shapeshed/shapeshed.com/content/posts/unix-du.md

-{
-  "slug": "unix-du",
-  "title": "Linux and Unix du command tutorial with examples", "date": "2016-09-26T00:00:00+00:00",
-  "image": "images/articles/du.png",
++++
+date = "2016-09-26T00:00:00+00:00"
-  "description": "Tutorial on using du, a UNIX and Linux command for estimating file space usage.
-Examples of showing a disk usage summary, outputting a human readable format, showing the size of a directory and showing the ten largest files or folders on a system.", "tags": [
+description = "Tutorial on using du, a UNIX and Linux command for estimating file space usage.
+Examples of showing a disk usage summary, outputting a human readable format, showing the size of a directory and showing the ten largest files or folders on a system." image = "images/articles/du.png" slug = "unix-du" tags = ["UNIX", "Linux"] title = "Linux and Unix du command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing du man page][2]